tevaughan/how-to-program/how-to-program.md

 [^GNU]: "GNU" is a recursive acronym that stands for "GNU's Not Unix".
 Despite its name, the GNU project aims to provide a complete Unix-like operating system.
 The Unix operating system was developed originally by AT&T in the early 1970s.
-The C portable computer language was used to write most of Unix, and C similarly forms the basis for GNU.
+The C programming language was used to write most of Unix, and C similarly forms the basis for GNU.
 So one of the most important tools provided by GNU is the C compiler.

 [^FSF-core]: Such as the GNU Compiler Collection (GCC).

 [^other-free]: Such as the Linux kernel.

 In the early days of computing, every device allowed for advanced usage.
 As